 The rooms are among the newest at Walt Disney World and are very functional.
 You’ll also be sitting on a Skyliner station, which gives you easy access to Epcot and Hollywood Studios.

-Art of Animation, right across the lake from Pop Century, with its family suites and older Little Mermaid rooms, continues to have a strong appeal for families and children, and I see no reason to stay in its old, overpriced rooms.
+Art of Animation, right across the lake from Pop Century, with its family suites and older Little Mermaid rooms, continues to have a strong appeal for families and children.
+While I think Pop Century is the better pick for adults, the two resorts are quite similar.
+The Skyliner is really the thing in this discussion.
+I think most people will be happy at either of these.

 All Your Other Disney World Planning Questions Answered